matkv/matkv.github.io/Flutter.md

 JIT compilation enables us to recompile code directly on the device, allowing a **hot reload**.

+Flutter apps can be customised for different platforms (iOS / Android) and the Flutter framework gives us tools to build and publish our dart code to native apps.

+Flutter

+* Flutter Framework - A Dart framework, providing Utility functions & UI Elements (Widgets)
+* Dart - the programming language
+* Flutter SDK - A set of tools

 **Debug, profile or release runs**

+Flutter apps can be run in several different "modes".

 Debug mode trades performance for useful developer features such as hot reload and step debugging.
 Once we are ready to analyze performance or release our app, we'll want to use Flutter’s “profile” or “release” build modes.